No Drill Storage Ideas for Renters

 Bathroom

-No Drill Shower Caddy
+No-Drill Shower Caddy

 Use Baskets and Bins to Create Zones

-Baskets and bins do not need drilling, and they can make open shelves, closets, under-bed areas, and cabinets easier to manage.
+Baskets and bins do not need drilling, and they can make open shelves, closets, under-bed areas, entryways, and cabinets easier to manage.

 Good Bin Categories